 The Syndicate closely monitors aggregation of exposure to natural catastrophe events against agreed risk appetites using stochastic catastrophe modelling tools, along with knowledge of the business, historical loss information, and geographical accumulations.
+Climate change impacts natural catastrophe events.
 Analysis and monitoring also measures the effectiveness of the Syndicate's reinsurance programmes.
-Stress and scenario tests are also run, such as Lloyd's and internally developed RDS.
+Risk appetites are set by the Board on an annual basis.